 - Find tools and think of ideas to help with distractions and share them with your employees.
 For instance, some companies remove internal messaging tools because constant notifications and non-stop communication can stress out employees.
 Instead, encourage your teams to designate times on their calendars to discuss projects, or train your staff on how to manage and organize notifications so they don’t become overwhelming or bothersome.

 - Invest in technology that allows you to track and report on employee time.
 Goal transparency allows leaders to create roadmaps and realistic timelines for each step of every process.
 By defining and tracking when each worker hits their goals, everyone can practice better time management.

 Reviews That Actually Matter

-Reviews are getting a pretty bad rap lately because a lot of companies are basing them off of some pretty ancient practices.
-Transparent goals create a work environment in which everyone knows exactly what is expected from them, why and when.
+Reviews are getting a pretty bad rap lately because a lot of companies are basing them on some pretty ancient practices.
+Transparent goals create a work environment in which everyone knows exactly what is expected from them, why, and when.
 This makes tailored reviews a reality.
 Employees aren’t just one of many in the review process, they are an individual with individual goals, successes, and issues.
 Custom reviews allow employers and employees to set better goals together.